 3. Data integration and Management

 A variety of data sources can be connected to cloud data warehouses with extensive data integration capabilities.
-A robust set of tools is also available for managing data, such as creating and managing datasets, setting permissions, and running queries.
+A robust set of tools is also available for managing data, such as creating and managing datasets, setting permissions, and running queries on historical data.

 4. Data Warehouse Database Performance